terminalcloud/apps/docs/xguac.md

 You can also share your desktop screen by opening the port 8080 on the "Share access menu" in this Terminal IDE.

-As the web desktop interface is based in Guacamole, the clipboard exchange is managed using a clipboard text box, located on the first screen.
+As the web desktop interface is based in Guacamole, the clipboard exchange is managed using a clipboard text box, located on the Guacamole Interface.
 You can use it to copy and paste text between your own computer and the Terminal.

 ### Additional usage information [optional]: